 St. Joseph.
-In raising Jesus and being the husband of Mary, he gives us an example of authentic masculinity, purity, and humility when it comes to service and obedience, all things I desire to emulate.
+In raising Jesus and being the husband of Mary, he gives us an example of authentic masculinity, purity, and humility when it comes to service nickgklika@gmail.com

 I refuse to drink coffee, and tea is hardly any better ... but I do enjoy a nice Arnold Palmer on a warm summer day, so I think that means tea wins.